Travel information | SIM card for Thailand | Experience with Airalo eSIM

 Icon | eSIM card for Thailand

-Advantages and disadvantages of an Airalo eSIM for Thailand:
+Advantages and disadvantages of an eSIM app for Thailand:

-Airalo is the world's first eSIM card store where you literally no longer need a physical card.
-You simply buy a suitable eSIM for Thailand on the Airalo website or in the app.
+Yesim eSIMª and Airalo eSIMª are, in our experience, among the cheapest eSIM card stores where you literally no longer need a physical card.
+You simply buy a suitable eSIM for Thailand on the website or in the app.
 You will receive a QR code directly.
 Scan this QR code with your smartphone, click on Install and voilà...
 You've got mobile internet in Thailand!

 Not available for every smartphone.